mia-platform/documentation/docs/business_suite/cms_configuration/config_analytics.md

 * type **chart-summary**, i.e. a graph showing statistics related to one or more time independent data collections.

 :::note
-Multi-serie graphs are available only for *custom-stock* type graphs.
+Multi series graphs are available only for *custom-stock* type graphs.
 :::

 Click on "next" to go further.